 But in so doing, we made things too easy for ourselves.
 Of course we can get along with aliens that look like that.
 But what about aliens that are as ugly as they are physically imposing, the insectoids?
 If a movie were made portraying insectoids in a positive light, showing how we can get along with them too, that would really be something.
 Such a movie was almost made.
 Almost.

 The Hidden could never have been a great science fiction movie on a par with 2001: A Space Odyssey (1968) or Star Wars (1977), but as most science fiction movies go, this one could have been something really special in its own small way.
-Unfortunately, the producers of this movie did not have the guts to carry things out to their logical conclusion, but pulled back to something they felt would be safe.
+Unfortunately, those most responsible for how this movie was told, screenwriter Jim Kouf and director Jack Sholder, did not have the courage to carry things out to their logical conclusion, but pulled back to something they felt would be safe.
 Big mistake.

 Eventually, it turns out that Gallagher is actually an alien cop from the same planet as the alien they are pursuing.
-After coming to Earth, he took over a human body that was going to die anyway.
-Just as he and Beck finally manage to destroy the bad alien, Beck suffers fatal bullet wounds.
-But Gallagher has met Beck’s wife and daughter, whom he likes, and having lost his own wife at the hands of his nemesis, he decides to take over Beck’s body just as Beck is about to breathe his last.
-But when he opens his mouth, we see no parasite emerge, but only a golden beam of light leaving him and entering Beck’s mouth.
-When the doctor enters the room, along with Beck’s wife and child, they find that Gallagher has died and Beck has seemingly made a miraculous recovery.
+After coming to Earth, Gallagher took over a human body that was going to die anyway.
+Just before Gallagher manages to destroy the evil alien, Beck suffers fatal bullet wounds.
+But Gallagher has met Beck’s wife and daughter, whom he likes, and having lost his own wife and daughter at the hands of his nemesis, he decides to take over Beck’s body just as Beck is about to breathe his last.
+But when Gallagher opens his mouth, we see no parasite emerge, but only a golden beam of light leaving him and entering Beck’s mouth.
+When the doctor enters the room, along with Beck’s wife and daughter, they find that Gallagher has died and Beck has seemingly made a miraculous recovery.